mantidproject/mantid/docs/source/release/v6.7.0/Workbench/InstrumentViewer/New_features/35090 Maintain aspect ratios in 2D views.rst

-- the aspect ratio of detector banks are now maintained in the 2D views in the instrument viewer regardless of the dimensions of the plot area
+- A new option has been added to the Display Settings drop-down on the Render tab of the instrument viewer to control whether the aspect ratio of detector banks are now maintained in the 2D views (cylindrical, spherical, side by side) regardless of the dimensions of the plot area